sudhansh7/Labelbox/README.md

 ![](https://s3-us-west-2.amazonaws.com/labelbox/labelbox_cloud_deploy.gif)

-# Request Features
+## Request Features
 Have a feature request or you'd like us to make a labeling template for you?

-Create an issue here: https://github.com/Labelbox/Labelbox/issues
+Create an issue here: https://github.com/Labelbox/Labelbox/issues or contact us at support@labelbox.io